About the lINEAR PARK (Rail Trail)

 First proposed to convert to a bike path: 1976

 Ribbon cutting as the City of Northampton's Ryan Bikeway: 1982

 The New Haven Railroad's Canal Branch came up out of Connecticut, entering Massachusetts at Southwick.
 As it came into Northampton, it joined with the B&M at the beautiful Richardson-designed station, which today is the Depot Restaurant.
-Both roads then headed north for a short distance and then the NH branched away where the Northampton Honda dealer is currently located.
+Both roads then headed north for a short distance and then the NH branched away where the Acme Auto Body on King St. is currently located.